Home: Squamish, Canada

 While racing may have captured his attention, he sees these events as catalysts for growing the bikepacking community, getting new people on bikes outside, advocating for right to roam and highlighting the social, environmental, and economic impacts of cycle-tourism.

-Mountain Bikes*** If your size is currently 'out of stock' on our website, please contact your closest PANORAMA CYCLES dealer to know what they have on hand.
-Please subscribe to our newsletter to be the first informed of when the pre-sale will be launched. *** The Taïga EXP is the dropbar specific design of our Taïga mountain bike.
-It is therefore ideal for long distance off-road circuits and bikepacking expeditions on mixed terrain.
+All Terrain Bikes*** It’s time to reserve your 2023 Taïga EXP.
+Use the promo code taigaexp during the transaction in order to complete your 50% deposit for the reservation.
+Deliveries are scheduled for Feb/March 2023.
+Contact us for any questions. *** *Please refer to the component list for 2023 specifications.
+Selected as one of the best off-road touring bikes by the renowned blog Cyling About, the Taïga EXP is the dropbar version of the Taïga mountain bike.
+This makes it ideal for long-distance off-road tours and mixed terrain bikepacking expeditions.
+It was also the bike that led Cory Ostertag to first place at the 2022 BC Epic, and the same bike that helped Marie-Pierre Savard and Cory Ostertag set new record times (FKT) at the 2022 Log Driver's Waltz for women and men respectively.
 The Reynolds 725 frame is packed with useful features: adjustable rear sliding dropouts, seat stay opening for use with belt, compatible with 100mm suspension fork, compatible with dropper seat post.
 The carbon fork has internal cable routing for dynamo hub usage, and all the necessary mounts for your equipment.
 A true 'mullet' setup with Gevenalle GX shifters controlling a 12-speed SRAM Eagle mountain drivetrain.
 Hunt XC Wide MTB wheels fitted with WTB Trail Boss 29"x2.25" tires are fast and comfortable.
-The Ritchey Beacon 52cm wide handlebar gives enough space for a bulky handlebar bag, while providing excellent stability when the terrain is more demanding.3,199$ (CAD)
+The Ritchey Beacon 52cm wide handlebar gives enough space for a bulky handlebar bag, while providing excellent stability when the terrain is more demanding. *Frameset comes with wheel axles, headset installed, seatpost collar and frame protectors.1,649$ – 3,549$ (CAD)